-R equired Reporting Remained Unchanged RAB Notification of Midyear Change not Notifying RAB that UD regulations give HACC the freedom to determine the Done a midyear change was not adopted, rcumstances under which families will be required to report nanges affecting income.
-Mid-Year Change was not adopted, HACC pending HUD ACC Policy continues to administer per HACC policy in column one. regulatory direction Fa amilies are required to report all increases in income (including ne ew employment or change of employment), and assets within 7 bu isiness days of the date the change takes effect.
-Tl he PHA will only conduct interim examinations that result in an in crease in income under the following circumstances: 1) For families that qualify for the earned income disallowance (É EID), and only when the EID family's share of rent will change as a result of the increase.
-2) For families participating in the FSS program when the in crease is due to an increase in earned income that will result in increase in escrow credit.
-When changes in income have not been reported to the DHA

-3) When changes in income have not been reported to the PHA in a timely manner (within 7 business days of the change).
+11-11 Required Reporting Remained Unchanged RAB Notification of Midyear Change not Notifying RAB that HUD regulations give HACC the freedom to determine the circumstances under which families will be required to report changes affecting income.
+HACC Policy Done Mid-Year Change was not adopted, HACC continues to administer per HACC policy in column one. a midyear change was not adopted, pending HUD regulatory direction.
+Families are required to report all increases in income (including new employment or change of employment), and assets within 7 business days of the date the change takes effect.
+The PHA will only conduct interim examinations that result in an increase in income under the following circumstances: For families that qualify for the earned income disallowance (EID), and only when the EID family's share of rent will change as a result of the increase.
+For families participating in the FSS program when the increase is due to an increase in earned income that will result in an increase in escrow credit.
+When changes in income have not been reported to the PHA in a timely manner (within 7 business days of the change).
 In this situation, the PHA will conduct an interim reexamination and will make the change in tenant rent retroactive to the first of the month following the month when the change occurred.
 The family will be required to enter into a repayment agreement with the PHA for the overpaid assistance.

-4) When the family previously had been at zero income.
+When the family previously had been at zero income.
 In all other cases, the PHA will note the information in the tenant file, but will not conduct an interim reexamination.
+16-4 Updating Payment Standards Updating Updating Payment Standards Adding language so HACC m area to en Area payn exception success of HACC may establish multiple payment standards by area to encourage lease up in low poverty census tracts.
+Area payment standards may need to apply for exception payment standards if needed to ensure the success of deconcentrating poverty.
+HACC can establish payment standard by area.